Direct vs Indirect Procurement - How are they different?

 On the contrary, indirect procurement does not have anything to do with the customer-vendor relationship.
 For example, the coffee the bakery staff drinks at work will not determine the quality of the end product – the cupcake.

-Thirdly, indirect procurement is planned.
+Thirdly, direct procurement is planned.
 For example, if the bakery sells an average of 1,000 cupcakes in a month, it’ll procure exactly 1 month’s worth of flour and sugar, based on the sales forecasts.

 Meanwhile, it can’t exactly plan in advance how much coffee and other office supplies it would need for the month.
 So, the bakery will purchase such items on a need-basis.
 Therefore, indirect procurement is spontaneous spending.